spandan1460/self-hosted-runner-BITS-Assignment/README.md

 * [eksctl CLI utility](https://eksctl.io/installation/)
 * [Minikube (for creating local kubernetes cluster for testing)](https://minikube.sigs.k8s.io/)

+Also, apart from the above tools we need:
+* Github Account
+* Github PAT Token (Personal Access Token)

 ## Create a kubernetes cluster in local

 In this Project we'll need a Kubernetes cluster for testing in local machine.
 Let's create one using [minikube](https://minikube.sigs.k8s.io/) </br>